Hyperthermia Dangers in Texas

 Safety advocates in Texas are encouraged to join the Texas Heatstroke Task Force (THTF).

-To join: Send an email with your name, occupation, organization (if applicable), and city to texasheatstroketaskforce@gmail.com.
+To join the Texas Heatstroke Task Force (THTF), email your name, occupation, organization (if applicable), and city to info@txheatstroke.org.
 Write Join the THTF in the subject line.

 What you can expect as a THTF member:

-• Heatstroke prevention information and updates will be sent to you 10 times per year via email.
+• THTF will email heatstroke prevention information and updates.
 These updates contain news, statistics, and resources.

 • Help with obtaining temperature comparison displays for public events.
-Both standing and tabletop temperature comparison displays show the outside temperature as compared to the temperature inside a vehicle.
+Displays show the outside temperature as compared to the temperature inside a vehicle.

-• Rapid Response notification if there is a child heatstroke in a vehicle death in Texas.
-This includes sample news release and key information points.
+• Rapid Response notifications will be sent if there is a child heatstroke in a vehicle death in Texas.
+This includes sample news releases and key information points.

-• Educational materials and presentations are provided in downloadable formats, including social media.
+• THTF provides educational materials and presentations in downloadable formats, including social media.

 What you will be asked to do as a THTF member:

 • Include heatstroke prevention information as part of your day-to-day educational activities.
-This could include child seat checkups (including virtual seat checks), one-on-one counseling, presentations, media interviews, articles, conferences, training sessions, and website updates.
+This could include:

 Resources